All Coupons: 307 coupon Available Coupons: 70 coupon

 Taxis and Ride-Hailing

-Use official taxi companies (e.g. Főtaxi, City Taxi) and avoid unmarked cars.
-Bolt is the most commonly used ride-hailing app.
-Uber does not operate in Hungary.
+Use official taxi companies (e.g. Főtaxi, City Taxi) and avoid unmarked and freelancer cars.
+Bolt and Uber are the most commonly used ride-hailing apps.

 Biking and E-Scooters

-Budapest has many bike lanes and a bike-sharing service called MOL Bubi.
-You can also rent electric scooters via apps like Tier, Lime, or Blinkee – just be cautious in busy areas.
+Budapest has many bike lanes and a bike-sharing services.
+You can also rent electric scooters via apps like Tier, Lime, or Blinkee – just be cautious in busy areas and always wear a helmet and protective gear.

 Walking